-Social workers at Children's Hospital of The King's Daughters help patients and their families cope with the emotional, mental and social problems resulting from an acute or chronic illness or disability.
-CHKD's specially trained social workers are an important part of the medical care team at the hospital, providing support services to patients and families in times of crisis or prolonged illness or injury.
+Social workers at Children's Hospital of The King's Daughters help patients and their families cope with the emotional, and psychosocial problems resulting from an acute or chronic illness or disability.
+CHKD's specially trained social workers are an important part of the medical care team at the hospital, providing clinical and support services to patients and families in times of crisis or prolonged illness or injury.

 What services do you offer?